-INDEPENDENT STUDY IN MANAGEMENT 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in management on an independent basis.
+(May be repeated for a total of six credits) Focus on special topics of study and research in management on an independent basis.

-MARKETING

-6600: 3 credits
+MARKETING 6600:

-PRODUCT AND BRAND MANAGEMENT 540

-Prerequisite: 600.
-Applied investigation into the management of new product development product life cycle management, products mix strategies, brand positioning, brand image, and brand equity.
+540 PRODUCT AND BRAND MANAGEMENT 3 credits Prerequisite: 600.
+Applied investigation into the management of new product development. product life cycle management, products mix strategies, brand positioning, brand image, and brand equity.

-BUSINESS NEGOTIATIONS 3 credits Examines business negotiation principles and practices, and builds skills in the process of negotiating business agreements
+BUSINESS NEGOTIATIONS 575 3 credits Examines business negotiation principles and practices and builds skills in the process of negotiating business agreements within a global environment.